CUBW/DroneMotionCapture/README.md

 Basics of Connecting: https://ardupilot.org/planner/docs/common-connect-mission-planner-autopilot.html

-1. Connect FC directly to PC via USB C, then connect to FC with Mission Planner.
+1.Connect FC directly to PC via USB C, then connect to FC with Mission Planner.

-2. Select "Config" Tab, then "Full Parameter List"
+2.Select "Config" Tab, then "Full Parameter List"

-3. Change Serial2_protocal to 2 or mavlink 2.
+3.Change Serial2_protocal to 2 or mavlink 2.
 "Serial2" in our case are the RX and TX pins on our Kakute H7 mini Flight controller, we are telling the firmware to expect "Mavlink 2" communication protocal on those pins.

-4. Set Serial2_baud to 57600 (Note offical documentation recommends 921600, in our case we got the system working useing 57600)
+4.Set Serial2_baud to 57600 (Note offical documentation recommends 921600, in our case we got the system working useing 57600)

-5. Save Params and disconnect.
+5.Save Params and disconnect.

 Flight contoller is ready to recieve and trasnmit mavlink messages on RX and TX pins that Pi is connectd to.
 #### Raspberry Pi Settings